 Diagnosis during pregnancy

 For pregnant women, foetal echocardiography will be conducted as part of routine antenatal examinations.
 An ultrasound scanner creates a picture of the baby’s heart, which is useful in identifying any congenital heart disease.

 Read about the relationship between Pregnancy and Heart Problems

 What are the treatment options for ASD?

 Treatment of ASD depends on the size of the hole in an adult or a child’s heart.
-Small defect may not require any treatment as these may close on its own during childhood.
+The small defect may not require any treatment as these may close on its own during childhood.
 However, in cases of large septal defects, medication and surgery may be required.

-- Medications – Medications do not treat the hole, but relieve some symptoms and reduce risk of complication post surgery.
-Patients may be prescribed medicines for keeping their heart beat regular (beta blockers and digioxin) or reducing the risk of blood clots (anticoagulants like warfarin and aspirin).
+- Medications – Medications do not treat the hole, but relieve some symptoms and reduce the risk of complication post-surgery.
+Patients may be prescribed medicines for keeping their heartbeat regular (beta blockers and digioxin) or reducing the risk of blood clots (anticoagulants like warfarin and aspirin).

 - Surgery – Surgical repair, for both children and adults, involves plugging the opening between the atria, through two methods: